JackBrowne556/Netflix-Churn-Project/README.md

 ## Insights and Recommendations are provided on the following areas:

 - **Churn Cause Analysis**: Determining and analyzing the outlying factors that cause a Netflix subscriber to cancel their subscription, focusing on group segments such as age, subscription type, and region.
+- **Subscription Price Analysis**: Using sales data from subsciption price per region and plan price to guide marketing decisions.
+- **Customer Segmentation**: Grouping customers into certain groups based on age, subscription type, plan, and region and providing descriptive statistics on each group to make comparisons and inform targetted marketing strategies.
+- **Elaborate More**

+# Data Structure and Caveats

+The data structure consists of two csv files: `netflix_user_data.csv` and `netflix_subscription_fee.csv`, containing data on netflix data based on individual, unnamed users and subscription fee based on country and plan type.
+The first table on user data is synthesized to mimic accurate business data on user information, and the subscription fee table retrieved from Kaggle contains information per country, a key that is changed to fit the user data table through SQL, data cleaning techniques can be found "here".